 Looking back, it seems impossible that we made the 2-day journey to go snowboarding on Christmas Day.
 We had made plans prior to Katie's accident to spend the holiday with my brother and his wife in British Columbia, so that's what we did the first year.
 Less than two weeks after our daughter's funeral we somehow packed suitcases and a car full of gear and headed west.
 I'm still not sure how it happened, but I knew I couldn't be at home that year.

-Here's what I want you to know - as extremely difficult as these days are, somehow grieving families survive and you will too.
+Here's what I want you to know - Grief at Christmas time is beyond hard, but somehow grieving families survive and you will too.
 Self-care is of the essence at this time of the year.
 Try to get outside for some fresh air, eat foods that make you feel good, keep up your fluids, and sleep as much as you can.
 Instead of wandering through malls, take care of your self and avoid the tasks and people that are challenging you right now.
 Most importantly, be gentle with yourself.

-Like it or not, the holiday season and Christmas included, is coming.
+Like it or not, Christmas is coming.
 Each year I feel a bit like the Grinch when he thinks aloud "I must stop Christmas from coming!", but we all know we can't.
 Instead we must learn how to get through it.

 1. Plan ahead.
 Know the season will be hard.
 Stores will be crowded and carols will be playing incessantly everywhere you go.
-Plan to shop during quiet times when you can get in and get out quickly.
-Shop online or better yet buy gift cards if you feel compelled to do anything.
+Plan to shop during quiet times when you can get in and out quickly.
+Shop online or better yet buy gift cards.

 2. Establish healthy boundaries.
 Ensure that you always have a place to retreat to and a place to cry or be alone, or stay in bed if needed.
 Communicate your needs and plan with friends and family so they know and can support you and your wishes.